physicskitten/Droplet-Tracking/Code/crop_filename.md

 # Circle Detection and Video Cropping Script

-This `README.md` provides information about the Python script designed for detecting circles in a video, cropping the video based on the detected circle, and applying a mask to highlight the circle.
-The script also allows for video playback with the ability to navigate frames using a trackbar.

 ## Overview

 The script processes a video to detect a circular area of interest in the first frame.
 It then crops the video around this circle and applies a mask to highlight the detected area.
 The processed video is saved with a red circle drawn around the detected area.
 Additionally, the script provides a trackbar for frame navigation and displays the current playback time.
 This code was developed in attempt to pre-process and reduce external background noise from videos before running through "circle_detection.py".